 Our goal as a community is that students reach a bench mark of 90% attendance.
 Students should bring their charged chromebook, chromebook charger, and any necessary books to school each day.
 Lockers will be available upon request.
+To contribute to a safe environment, students show their Cleveland ID when entering the building.

 Accurate daily attendance will be taken by teachers and our attendance secretary.
-Robo calls will be made to families if a student is marked tardy, late after tardy, or absent.
-The only time a robo call will not be made to families is if students are marked present in class.
+Robo calls will be made to families if a student is marked with an unexcused absence; the following codes generate a call: LAT, A, SKP.
 If you receive a robo call, it is based on accurate daily attendance.